DevOps-project-group-b/fintech-infra/README.md

 On that node, make sure Terraform + AWS CLI are installed (next step).

-Give it the label linux.
+Gives it the label linux.

 3) Install Terraform & AWS CLI on the agent